OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ![shadowdom](/assets/modalwindow.png)
-Although Web components are meant to be written via JavaScript there is no reason not to do it from Fable.
-This will also demonstrate some more capabilities (and limitations) of Fable in terms of JavaScript interop.
+Although Web components are meant to be written via JavaScript, there is no reason not to do it from Fable.
+This post will also demonstrate some more capabilities (and limitations) of Fable in terms of JavaScript interop.

 <!--more-->

-And by the way, this is the markup that we are going to use at the very and as our web component:
+And by the way, this is the final markup that we are going to use at the very and as our web component:

 ```html
     <modal-window visible onclose='alert(this.tagName)'>